Fentanyl - Intranasal

 - Draw up calculated dose of Fentanyl according to weight, plus an extra 0.1 mL in a 1 mL syringe to prime the atomiser

-- Attach atomiser (MAD device WolfeTory ®) to the 1 mL syringe
+- Attach atomiser (MAD device WolfeTory ®) to the 1 mL syringe.
+See Appendix 2 for reference.

 - Prepare atomiser by priming with 0.1 mL of fentanyl